Kitty Flanagan: Community and charity work

 In 2003 while Flanagan was living and working in the UK, she joined some of the UK's top comedians for a charity fundraiser hosted by comedian Steve Coogan.
 Flanagan appeared alongside Ross Noble, Johnny Vegas, Simon Pegg, Tim Vine, Lee Mack, Matt Lucas, Rob Brydon, and Mark Williams in Coogan's Drugathon 2 to raise funds for the Chemical Dependency Centre (now named Action on Addiction) and RAPt (The Rehabilitation of Prisoners Trust).

 In 2009, Flanagan performed in Sydney at the Jerry Lewis Laugh For Life charity concert to support Muscular Dystrophy Foundation Australia (MDFA) in their fund raising and awareness efforts to fight the muscle wasting disease.
 Flanagan appeared alongside Australian comedians Julia Morris, Paul McDermott, Mikey Robins, Peter Berner, Fiona O'Loughlin and Tom Gleeson in the fundraising gig at Sydney's Enmore Theatre.

 Flanagan has donated performances at charity and fundraising events such as Comedians Unite for the Premier's Disaster Relief Appeal to help victims of Queensland's 2011 floods, and donated half of the profits from her 2013 Bundaberg show to the Queensland Red Cross Flood Appeal.

 In 2013, Flanagan and her dog Henry became ambassadors for the Delta Society, which involves taking trained therapy dogs to visit hospitals, care facilities and schools across Australia.

 As ambassador, Flanagan helped the society to spread the word and promote the society's charitable programs, including Delta Therapy Dogs, Classroom Canines and Delta Dog Safe.
 She is particularly fond of Delta's Classroom Canines program, which uses the principles of dog therapy to assist children with reading difficulties and helps children to be excited about reading and writing.

 Personal life

-Flanagan's father, John Flanagan, is an Australian author, best known for the Ranger's Apprentice and Brotherband novel series.
+Flanagan's father, John Flanagan, was an Australian author, best known for the Ranger's Apprentice and Brotherband novel series.

 Her sister, Penny, is a musician and one-half of 1990s indie band Club Hoy; she often appears in Flanagan's shows.

 Her brother, Michael, is a chef and "runs a little coffee hut at the snowfields in Japan".

 In 2015, Flanagan was living in Melbourne, with a Burmese cat and a dog.